 - 1. Remove the computer cover. - 2.
 If necessary, disconnect any cables connected to the card. - 3.
 Remove the screw on the mounting bracket of the card you want to remove. - 4.
-Grasp the card by its outside corners, and ease it out of its connector.
+Grasp the card by its outside corners, and ease it out of its connector. - 5.
+If you are removing the card permanently, install a metal filler bracket over the empty card-slot opening.

-- 5. If you are removing the card permanently, install a metal filler bracket over the empty card-slot opening. - VX NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain Federal Communications Commission (FCC) certification of the system.
-The brackets also keep dust and dirt out of your computer. - 6.
-Replace the computer cover, and reconnect your computer and peripherals to their power sources and turn them on. - VINOTE: After you remove and replace the cover, the chassis intrusion detector will cause the following message to be displayed at the next system start-up:
+V NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain Federal Communications Commission (FCC) certification of the system.
+The brackets also keep dust and dirt out of your computer.

+- 6. Replace the computer cover, and reconnect your computer and peripherals to their power sources and turn them on. - V NOTE: After you remove and replace the cover, the chassis intrusion detector will cause the following message to be displayed at the next system start-up:

-7. To reset the chassis intrusion detector, enter System Setup during the system's POST.
-In the Chassis Intrusion option, press the left- or right-arrow key to select Reset, and then choose Enabled, Enabled.
+7. To reset the chassis intrusion detector, enter System Setup and reset Chassis Intrusion to Enabled or Enabled-Silent.

-See the online System User's Guide for detailed information on the intrusion detector.
+See the online System User's Guide for detailed information on the Intrusion detector.